A version of this article originally appeared in Cabins Etc, a substack newsletter for cabin daydreamers and leisure design lovers.

 Long maligned by the “core” outdoorists as strictly for Starbucks girls and Instagram boyfriends, glamping has in recent years evolved into a new form of ecotourism that appeals to new outdoor enthusiasts, lifelong campers, and of course, cabins lovers.

 More often though, geodesic dome glamping tents are made of less substantial materials.
 Think PVC coated polyester shells stretched over a stainless steel frame.
 A standard 16’ diameter dome glamping tent can weigh as little as 450 lbs fully built, and be erected or disassembled in a couple hours by just a couple people.
-They’re lightweight, portable, and still as efficient and awesome as ever.
+They’re lightweight, portable, require less materials than a traditional box tent, and are still as efficient and awesome as ever.

 All you gotta do is build a wood platform to anchor your dome to and you’re most of the way there.